-As a no-kill adoption center, Valley Humane Society can only rescue as many cats and dogs as we have room for.
+As a no-kill adoption center, Valley Humane Society can only rescue cats and dogs as we have available kennels.
 That’s where foster families come in.
 By opening up their hearts and homes, foster families help expand the walls of our center to save more lives.
 In addition fostering:

 - Prepares dogs and cats for adoption

 - Provides a place for sick or injured animals to heal

 - Coaxes shy animals out of their shells